lukebennett2/portfolio/src/content/blog/curiosity.md

 ## The Value of Working Across Disciplines

-There are tradeoffs to working this way.
-Context switching is real.
-It can be hard to explain what your role is when it spans multiple categories.
-But the benefit is a more integrated approach—where the left hand always knows what the right hand is doing.
+I'm sure it goes without saying, but there are certainly tradeoffs to working this way.
+Context switching is real, and it can be hard to explain what your role is when it spans multiple categories.
+But the benefit is a more integrated approach where the left hand always knows what the right hand is doing.

 This kind of interdisciplinary thinking is especially useful in product environments, where decisions are rarely cleanly divided.
 A product flow might depend on marketing context.
 A brand decision might influence how a feature is understood.
 A user insight might reshape the technical scope.